Herto Man: Anatomy

-Like what could be considered an "anatomically modern human," the Herto skull has a high cranial vault (a raised forehead), an overall globular shape in side-view, and a flat face.
+Like what could be considered an "anatomically modern human", the Herto skull has a high cranial vault (a raised forehead), an overall globular shape in side-view, and a flat face.
 The brain volume was about 1,450 cc.
-Somewhat reminiscent of some modern-day Indigenous Australians and Pacific Islanders, the skull is quite robust in having a projecting brow ridge, weakly curved parietal bones, and a strongly flexed occipital at the back of the skull.
-Compared to the average present-day human skull, the Herto skull is notably long and has overall large dimensions, though the cheekbones are relatively weak.
+The skull is quite robust in having a projecting brow ridge, weakly curved parietal bones, and a strongly flexed occipital at the back of the skull.
+These traits are well within the range of variation of modern humans.
+Compared to the average present-day human skull, the Herto skull is notably long and has overall large dimensions, although the cheekbones are relatively weak.

 Culture

 Technology

 The Upper Herto Member is a sandy fluvial (deposited by rivers) unit recording a freshwater lake environment, and has yielded archaeologically relevant remains across a 5 km stretch.
 Locality BOU-A19 preserved 71 artefacts, BOU-A26 331 artefacts, and BOU-A29 194 artefacts, a total of 640.
 Additionally, BOU-A19B has 29 artefacts, and BOU-A19H 15 artefacts.
 The tool assemblage contains tools made using the Levallois technique (associated with the African "Middle Stone Age"), as well as cleavers and other bifaces (associated with the earlier Acheulean).
 Though bifaces and blades are rare (respectively less than 5% and 1% of the tools), it is more likely these tools were frequently made by Herto Man at a different location than that they were indeed rarely produced at all.
 Such an assemblage is typically labelled as the vaguely defined "Transitional Acheulean", which is found as far back as 280,000 years ago.
 The Herto site thus indicates the transitional phase was long-lived, and the actual derivation of what is considered "Middle Stone Age" proper was not gradual nor simple.

 Points and blades were made with obsidian, and other tools with fine-grained basalt, though a few scrapers were made with cryptocrystalline rock.
 Of the pool of 640, 48 flakes, blades, and points were made with the Levallois technique.
 The 28 bifaces include ovates, elongate ovates, triangulars, cleavers, and a pick, scraper, and biface core.
 All 17 handaxes were made with flakes and finished with soft hammering.
 Out of the 25 side scrapers, 22 were simple (only one side could scrape).
 There were 15 end-scrapers (only one or both of the ends could scrape), and a few were rounded off, somewhat resembling Aurignacian (40,000 years ago) end-scrapers.

 Both the Lower and Upper Herto Members preserve several bovine and hippo carcasses with manmade cut marks, recording a long-lasting butchering tradition with a predilection for hippo.
 One location records the accumulation of numerous hippo calves (newborn to a few weeks old) and adults.